 Like Federer, she eats pasta before playing a match, but on other days, she eats mostly greens.
 Her vice?
 Moon Pies, she says she loves them!

-It’s evident that a balanced diet is the most important thing for any tennis player.
-Food rich in Vitamin C help with muscle repair, hence the fruit and orange juice.
+A balanced diet2 is the most important thing for any tennis player.
+Food rich in Vitamin C helps with muscle repair, hence the fruit and orange juice.

 Djokovic’s inclusion of seeds is for Zinc, which helps with hand-eye coordination, although this is found in animal protein too.
 Nadal’s love of seafood means he gets plenty of DMAE, which positively affects brain function.